veronicahodo/temporal-cryptophysics/rhex-protocol.md

 # Rhex Protocol: URI Format and Resolution

-The `R⬢://` (Rhex) protocol defines a URI scheme for referencing records, scopes, and transport endpoints within the HodeauxLedger system.
+The `R⬢://` (Rhex) protocol defines a URI scheme for referencing records, scopes, and transport endpoints within the Trust Architecture system.
 It serves as the address space and discovery mechanism for all verifiable truth in Temporal Cryptophysics.

 ---